oramatt/mongotools/README.md

 - Runs export and import back-to-back, preserving the same auth/TLS/parallel prompts for each phase.

 #### Logging
-- Logs all actions into a timestamped log file (`mongoMover.log`), including which parallel flags were applied (when provided).
+- Logs all actions into a timestamped log file, including which parallel flags were applied, when and if provided.

 ---